Interleukin-11

 This section has been translated automatically.

-Interleukins (from Latin/Greek inter = between; leukos = white; kinein = to move) are a group of endogenous, short-chain regulatory proteins (cytokines) of the immune system (Interleukin-1 to Interleukin-38).
-Interleukins are mediators for induction, course and control of T-cell-mediated cytotoxic immune reactions as well as B-cell activation (antibody production).
-Interleukin-11 (analogous to TGF-beta and Interleukin-10) has an anti-inflammatory effect by preventing excessive inflammatory reactions.
-The cytokine is therefore important for the balance of the immune system.
+Interleukins (from Latin inter = "between" and Greek λευκός (leukós) = "white" and κινεῖν (kinein) = "to move", "to set in motion") are a group of endogenous, short-chain regulatory proteins (cytokines) of the immune system (interleukin-1 to interleukin-38).
+Interleukins are mediators for the induction, course and control of T-cell-mediated cytotoxic immune reactions and B-cell activation (antibody production).
+Interleukin-11 has an anti-inflammatory effect (analogous to TGF-beta and interleukin-10) by preventing excessive inflammatory reactions.
+The cytokine is therefore important for the homeostasis of the immune system.

 Interleukin-11 is encoded by the interleukin-11 gene, a gene located on chromosome 19.
-Interleukin-11 is formed by stromal fibroblasts of the bone marrow and mesenchymal cells.
-The synthesis is induced by interleukin-1alpha.
+It is produced by bone marrow stromal fibroblasts and mesenchymal cells.
+Synthesis can be induced by interleukin-1alpha.

-Like interleukin-6, interleukin-11 docks to the Gp130 receptor protein (Gp 130 was initially described as "interleukin-6 transducer chain" or "interleukin-6 signal transducer"; the number 130 stands for its molecular mass of 130 kDa).
-Both cytokines activate the same "downstream signaling pathways" with activation of the MAPK and the Jak/STAT cascade.
+Like interleukin-6, interleukin-11 binds to the Gp130 receptor protein (Gp130 was initially described as an "interleukin-6 transducer chain" or "interleukin-6 signal transducer"; the number 130 stands for its molecular mass of 130 kDa).
+Both cytokines activate the same "downstream signaling pathways" with activation of the MAPK and Jak/STAT cascade.

 General information